-Finally, Fig. 7 shows how the matching changes with month during the extended summer season.
-The constraint that the cyclones must exist for at least two days prior to their maximum growth rate time has been removed here to generate a larger dataset (of 1096 and 3094 matched and unmatched cyclones, respectively); otherwise the subsets are defined as in Sect.
+Finally, Fig. 8 shows how the matching changes with month during the extended summer season.
+The constraint that the cyclones must exist for at least two days prior to their maximum growth rate time has been removed here to generate a larger dataset (of 1226 and 3267 matched and unmatched cyclones, respectively); otherwise the subsets are defined as in Sect.
 2.2.

-While there is no strong monthly variability, there are indications of anti-correlation in the time series.
-There is a general tendency for the number of matched cyclones to decrease to a minimum in August before increasing again in September with a corresponding increase in the number of unmatched cyclones in late summer before decrease in September.
-For both the 395 matched and unmatched cyclone sets the count distribution in August has a significantly different arithmetic mean to that in May at the 95 % level according to a two-sided Welch's t-test (without assuming equal variance).
+- 410 While there is no strong monthly variability, there is a weak tendency for the number of matched cyclones to decrease to a minimum in late summer before increasing again in September with a corresponding increase in the number of unmatched cyclones in late summer.
+For both the matched and unmatched cyclone sets the count distribution in August has a significantly different arithmetic mean to that in May at the 90 % level according to a two-sided Welch's t-test (without assuming equal variance).
 However, sequential months are not always significantly different.
-For comparison, the mean monthly counts of TPVs with Arctic genesis and Arctic cyclones with maximum intensity in the Arctic with no matching constraints are also shown in Fig. 7.
-Recall that the constraints for both matched and unmatched cyclones include that the TPVs must have Arctic genesis and that the Arctic 400 cyclones must have maximum intensity in the Arctic.
-Hence, these constraints have similarly been applied when comparing the
+For comparison, the mean monthly counts of - 415 TPVs with Arctic genesis and Arctic cyclones with maximum intensity in the Arctic with no matching constraints are also shown in Fig. 8.
+Recall that the constraints for both matched and unmatched cyclones include that the TPVs must have Arctic genesis and that the Arctic cyclones must have maximum intensity in the Arctic.
+Hence, these constraints have similarly been applied when comparing the monthly variabilities of the matched and unmatched cyclone counts with those of TPVs and Arctic cyclones with no matching constraints.
+There is little variability in the Arctic cyclone counts.
+In contrast, the TPV counts have - 420 a minimum in July and so follow an evolution similar to that of the matched cyclone counts.
+This suggests that the number of TPVs limits the number of matched cyclones in mid-summer with a consequent maximum in the number of unmatched cyclones then.
+Crawford and Serreze (2015) show that the strength of the Arctic Frontal Zone is maximum in July (see their Fig. 10) and so this may act to maintain Arctic cyclone numbers in mid-summer despite the reduction in TPVs.